Vegan Chocolate Orange Brownies

 - 100 g Vegan chocolate chips or chunks (heaped ½ cup)

-Preheat your oven to 180°C/350°F (160°C/325°F if you use a fan or convection oven) and line a 9-inch rectangular baking tin with baking paper.
+Preheat your oven to 180°C/350°F (160°C/325°F if you use a fan or convection oven) and line an 8×10-inch rectangular baking tin with baking paper.
 It's good to leave a bit hanging over each edge to make it easier to remove them after baking.

 In a large saucepan, melt the chocolate, vegan butter and caster sugar over a low heat.
 Stir it occasionally until there are no lumps of chocolate left.
 Remove from the heat and let it cool for a few minutes.